astoilkov/main-thread-scheduling/readme.md

 - You want to render important elements first and less urgent ones second. **Improves perceived performance.**
 - You want to run a long background task that doesn't spin the fans after a while. **Avoids bad reputation.**
 - You want to run multiple backgrounds tasks that don't degrade your app performance with time. **Prevents death by a thousand cuts.**

+## How It Works

+An in-depth overview is available [here](./docs/in-depth.md).
+These are the main things the library does to do it's magic:
+- Stops task execution when user interacts with the UI.
+Uses `navigator.scheduling.isInputPending()` and fallbacks to [IdleDeadline](https://developer.mozilla.org/en-US/docs/Web/API/IdleDeadline).
+- Global queue.
+Multiple tasks are executed one by one so increasing the number of tasks doesn't degrade performance linearly.
+- Sorts tasks by importance.
+Sorts by [priority](#priorities) and gives priority to tasks requested later.
+- Urgent UI changes are given highest priority possible.
+Tasks with `user-visible` priority are optimized to deliver smooth UX.
+- Considerate about your existing code.
+Tasks with `background` priority are executed last so there isn't some unexpected work that slows down the main thread after the background task is finished.

 ## Why